Skip to Content

 Best Practices

 Starting ratings: Verify that initial ratings are set appropriately for your player population.
-Adjust grade-level assignments if needed.
+Initial ratings are determined by the Age field, so ensure players have their age entered correctly.

 Point balance: Consider the ratio between win points and draw points.
 The default 2:1 ratio (50 for wins, 25 for draws) encourages decisive games while still rewarding draws.